Jump to:

 Social role and social support system

 Poor coping can preclude recovery.
 Patients can develop new psychosocial needs that are not adequately addressed.
 Social support patterns can change with increased reliance on coaches, trainers and medical team members.
-Loss of confidence and emotional stressors may require different strategies (i.e., goal setting and mental imagery) to provide positive psychological support.27,36
+Loss of confidence and emotional stressors may require different strategies (i.e., goal setting and mental imagery) to provide positive psychological support.14

-Professional Issues
+Professional issues

 A multi-disciplinary approach to treatment of hand & wrist injuries is often needed.
-The treatment team can include non-operative musculoskeletal specialists, Physical Therapists, Occupational Therapists, and in refractory cases Orthopedic Surgeons.
+The treatment team can include non-operative musculoskeletal specialists, Physical Therapists, Occupational Therapists, and in refractory cases, Orthopedic Surgeons.
 In athletes, athletic trainers and coaching staff can be valuable to the treatment team.
 Working with the high-level athlete can present a unique challenge given organizational and sometimes financial incentive to return to play too soon.
 The priority should always be the well-being and safety of the athlete.

 Rehabilitation Management and Treatments